pcvengros/cordova-phone-call-trap/README.md

 This is a fork from https://github.com/TheBosZ/cordova-phone-call-trap, which is a fork from original project: https://github.com/ichirkin/cordova-phone-call-trap.git

 Changes:
 - changed the way how to access the plugin.
-Instead of PhoneCallTrap use cordova.plugin.phonecalltrap.
+Instead of PhoneCallTrap use cordova.plugins.phonecalltrap.
 - updates and fixes to package.json and config.xml
 - add getCurrentState from https://github.com/pavelety/cordova-phone-call-trap/commit/cb6d42d9b39184b8644c326ea74487739d73b20c